 In addition, the city echoed in the sumptuous wool and velvet cape reproducing the arcades of the Coliseum.
 It was opening over a tulle dress inspired by lions’ cages, and in gowns draped like Roman peplums.

 Its Forum echoed in a poncho, while a cape paid homage to the Pantheon.

 Also, a gladiator’s dress was a superb rendition of the uniform of fighters in ancient Rome with a black tulle ‘armor’ and embroidered pearls.

 The jewelry inspired by the Satyricon of Petronius was designed by sculptor Alessandro Gaggio.

-The catwalk set on the sidelines of Piazza di Spagna strove to recreate an archaeological setting in order to compound the feeling that viewers were getting a unique insight into the Roman soul of Valentino’s haute couture.
+The catwalk set on the sidelines of Piazza di Spagna strove.
+It was settled to recreate an archaeological setting.
+All in order to compound the feeling that viewers were getting.
+The point was to show a unique insight into the Roman soul of Valentino’s haute couture.

-And the connection between the fashion house and the city rendered by the collection’s ravishing mixture of sacredness, mystery and Dolce Vita opulence was honored with a standing ovation as the design duo took their post-show bow.
+The connection between the fashion house and the city rendered by the collection’s ravishing mixture of sacredness, mystery, and Dolce Vita opulence.
+It was honored with a standing ovation as the design duo took their post-show bow.

-The event marking the major store opening included a gala dinner at Villa Aurelia for 700 guests and a special ready-to-wear capsule collection with accessories bearing the symbol of the Roman Empire, a golden eagle.
+Moreover, the event marking the major store opening included a gala dinner.
+It was held at Villa Aurelia for 700 guests and a special ready-to-wear capsule collection.
+Also, accessories bearing the symbol of the Roman Empire, a golden eagle.